PLStenger/plstenger.github.io/_pages/about.md

 I'm a P.hD in marine biology, genomics and epigenomics.

 Actualy I'm in a PostDoctoral position on the [Lemer Invertebrate Genomics Lab](https://www.uog.edu/ml/labs/lemer.php), on the [University of Guam](https://www.uog.edu).
 I'm working on coral species (*Acropora digitifera* & *A. surculosa*) on the coral bleaching effect after thermal stress under acclimation process.
-I'm using RNA-Sequencing for transcriptomic part and WGBS-Sequencing for epignomic part of these studies.
+I'm using RNA-Sequencing for transcriptomic part and WGBS-Sequencing for epigenomic part (e.g. DNA epigenomics) of these studies.

 <br/><img src='/images/Acropora.png'>